shahbazk/HoG/README.md

 - **GNU `time`** (`/usr/bin/time`, not the shell builtin) — the runner scripts use its `-f`/`--output` flags for memory and CPU measurement.
 On Debian/Ubuntu: `sudo apt install time`.
 - **gnuplot** — for regenerating the figures in `graphs/`.
 - **`malloc_count`** — the top-level `CMakeLists.txt` links `./malloc_count/malloc_count.c` and adds `./malloc_count` to the include path, but this directory is **not** vendored in the repo.
 Before building, place Timo Bingmann's `malloc_count` (`malloc_count.c` / `malloc_count.h`) into a `malloc_count/` directory at the repo root.
 See <https://github.com/bingmann/malloc_count>.
+- **Datasets** (for the real-data experiments) — not included in the repo.
+Plant EST datasets are at <http://www.citrusgenomedb.org/> and <http://www.uni-ulm.de/in/theo/research/seqana>; bacterial organism datasets are at <http://ccb.jhu.edu/gage_b/datasets/index.html>.
+See [Providing datasets](#providing-datasets) for the expected file format and placement.

 ---